Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - **Executive Brief** — forwardable PI-friendly summary of Sutton SignWriting as research infrastructure
 - **Initiative Overview** — research infrastructure and collaboration opportunity
 - **Infrastructure and Stewardship** — concrete asset inventory, continuity, and institutional stabilization case
+- **Brazil as the Empirical Center of SignWriting** — concise evidence brief on Brazil as the strongest documented institutional and research center for SignWriting
+- **South Korea as a Current Institutional Proof Point** — concise evidence brief on SignWriting inside current public dictionary infrastructure in South Korea
+- **Research Program for Literacy Without Sound** — practical bridge document defining what gets studied next, why Brazil matters, and what infrastructure makes the science reusable
+- **Other Sign Language Scripts and Their Conceptions** — a concise landscape presentation naming ASL-phabet, HamNoSys, ASLwrite, and the different conceptions they represent
 - **International Shared Support** — international partnership and country-ambassador framing
 - **Country Ambassadors** — volunteer-first country-level outreach and relationship-building model